What Does Bike Insurance Cover? How Much Does It Cost?

 Bike insurance covers the bike owner/rider/policyholder and the third-party involved in an accident caused by the bike owner.
 Typically, there are two types of bike insurance policies:

-Comprehensive insurance: It provides all-round protection to the owner, the vehicle and the third-party.
-Third-party insurance: It simply protects the third-party involved in an accident caused by the owner’s two-wheeler.
+Third-party insurance: - The Third Party Bike Insurance Policy protects the third-party involved in an accident caused by the owner’s two-wheeler.

 Tata AIG provides comprehensive coverage in its Tata AIG Bike Insurance Policy.